 With a 317 percent increase in Zoom’s revenue from 2019 to 2020, it’s easy to see how the pandemic affected the company positively.

 4. Company’s internal training is increasingly being given through webinars.

 Companies not only see the benefits of providing their customers with webinars, but they are also providing webinars for their employees.

-Giving companies the option to educate both their customers and internal teams allows for business growth, better relationships with customers, higher employee satisfaction, and company knowledge.
+Allowing companies to educate their customers and internal teams allows for business growth, better customer relationships, higher employee satisfaction, and company knowledge.

 These are all reasons why companies now use webinars for training purposes.

 5. Generating leads and sales is something that 76% of webinars aim to do.